AutumnSun1996/RunInTerminal/README.md

             {
                 "match": "\\.js$",
                 "cmd": "node ${fileBasename}"
-                // if match passed, it will be executed this cmd and exit.
+                // if match passed, this cmd will be executed and then exit.
             },
             {
                 "match": "\\.txt$"